 Is Graying Reversal Possible?

 Experts once considered it improbable that gray hair could return to its original hue, but some interesting research has recently challenged that.
-A study at Columbia University Vagelos College of Physicians in 2021 found that hairs regained color once the trigger of stress was halted.
+A study at Tanta University's Department of Dermatology found that topical treatments could prevent hair graying by giving the hair the nutrients it needs.

 The Power of Boosting Your Collagen Production